 MYTH: Students who attend online schools lack socialization and social skills.

-FACT: Students at the California Preparatory Academies will have the opportunity to participate in a variety of community events, field trips, social outings and our school clubs and organizations.
+FACT: Students at the California Prep will have the opportunity to participate in a variety of community events, field trips, social outings, and our school clubs and organizations.
 Examples of trips that are planned include trips to JPL, the jet propulsion lab in Pasadena, Griffith Observatory, San Diego Zoo, and educators day at Sea World.
 Museums, skate parks, baseball and basketball outings are but a sample of what awaits.

 MYTH: You'll spend all day staring at a computer.